-Dorothy Yeung is in her first year teaching at BCIS, where she teaches over 100 students about music and how to worship God through it.
+Dorothy Yeung teaches over 100 students about music and how to worship God through it at BCIS.
 Scroll through her photo journal below to see what it looks like to serve and teach in Thailand.

 Sawatdee-ka!
 I’m Dorothy from Toronto, Canada, currently serving as an elementary music teacher at Bangkok Christian International School.
 Let me tell you, learning 130 names was quite the challenge.
 But it has been such a blessing to share God’s love with these children and their families.
-Although the last two months have presented their challenges, God has graciously reminded me to be still in his presence.
+Even though my first two months here certainly presented their challenges, God has graciously reminded me to be still in His presence.

 Teaching Music in Thailand

 Bangkok Christian International School was founded by a Korean missionary as a school for missionary kids to help families stay on the field.
 It is neat to see how the Lord has blessed this school and expanded it to reach many local Thai families as well.
 [Learn more about teaching and education ministries here.]

 I have long been passionate about music education because it is often overlooked.
 Other than the fact that music class is a lot of fun, it is also a great way to make cross-curricular connections and reinforce concepts in other subjects.
 I also get to frame my lessons from a Christian worldview and worship with my students every week.
 What better way to walk with these children in their faith journeys?

 “Ta ta ti-ti ti-ti…,” chant my students the moment I reveal a rhythm on the board.